 Dr. Rollie Nichol, Calgary – Member-at-Large

 2018/2019 ACFP Board of Directors

 Dr. John Chmelicek, Edmonton – Past President

 We are also looking for volunteers to join various committees to help the ACFP progress into the future!
 We need invaluable input, innovation and creative ideas to build and shape the programs and services that we provide to our members.
 Being involved in a committee is a great way to help develop the ACFP, gain experience in various member service areas, participate in system level discussions, and support the organization that supports your specialty.
 For more information on all ACFP Committees, including terms of reference, visit Board and Committees.

 The ACFP is proud of the engaged and dedicated members helping advance excellence in family medicine in Alberta.
 With their guidance and expertise, the ACFP is able to deliver relevant initiatives and activities.
 The College invites you to get involved and is currently looking for members to fill the following vacancies.

-- Membership Advisory Committee – 3 Regional Representatives (North, South, Central)
+- Membership Advisory Committee – 3 Member-at-Large positions

-- Awards and Recognition Committee – 1 Regional Representative (Rural)
+- Awards and Recognition Committee – 1 Rural Member-at-Large position

 - Learn How to Apply